 Becoming a CPA in Texas will well acquaint you with the fact that the Lone Star State’s economy is almost as big as its reputation.
 Manufacturing in Texas has given it a well-earned gross state product of $1.706 trillion, with the major industries including petroleum and natural gas, farming, steel, banking, and tourism.
 In a rare tax move, Texas is one of only a few states that does not require its residents to pay personal income tax.
 Texas also does not allow income tax to be collected at any lower level of government.
-The U.S. Government is the only income tax that Texans pay.
+The U.S. Government is the only income tax entity that collects Texans pay.
 Businesses still pay gross margins taxes, except for sole proprietorships and partnerships, and because of the abnormally large amount of money Texas businesses export, the state is able to make up for the lack of nickels and dimes from its citizenry.

 With such a strong economy, becoming a CPA in Texas is a no-brainer.
 The state reports consistently low unemployment due to the abundance of unskilled and low-skilled labor positions available, as well as due to the sheer number of growing businesses and educational resources accessible to residents.